MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Inventory search

-If you need to find a specific device or add-in, you can use the search box located at the top right corner of the page.
+If you need to find a specific device or add-in, you can use the search box located at the top of the page.

 ## Inventory cleanup